 Checking Nurbs File

-If you have a polysurface in Rhino and you would like to know if it could be printed there are a few things one can do in order to check.
+If you have a polysurface in Rhino and you would like to know if it can be printed there are a few things that can be done to check this.
 First, before converting the file to a mesh (STL file), check to see if the file is a closed polysurface or an open polysurface.
 If it is an open polysurface, your geometry is not "watertight".
-One simple way to check if it is a solid (closed polysurface) is to go to properties -> details (F3 brings up the properties dialog box).
-If the file is closed, then proceed to export it as an .stl (mesh).
-You can also do a quick “volume” command, which will likely confirm if the object is watertight.
-This will help determine the approximate cost of the print, but will not account for support material which may be needed.
+The simplest way to check to make sure it is a closed polysurface is to bring up the properties dialog box (F3).
+If the polysurface is closed, then proceed to export it as an .stl (mesh).
+This will approximate the cost of the print, but will not account for support material which will be needed.

 Trouble Creating a Solid

 If you find that your object is not a closed polysurface, there are many different ways to proceed.
-It is best to fix the geometry here, rather than converting it to a mesh and then trying to repair it.
-The first step would be to turn on "naked edges" in the Analyze toolbar to find where the geometry is open.
-For further information on how to close an open polysurface please visit this link.
+It is best to fix the geometry, rather than converting it to a mesh and trying to repair it.
+For further information on how to make a closed, solid model visit this link.

 Exporting to STL

-If you have a closed polysurface, the next step is to export the geometry as an STL file.
+Once you have a closed polysurface, the next step is to export the geometry as an STL file.
 Select the geometry you wish to export and go to "File", "Export Selected."
 Select "Stereolithography (.stl) and click "save."
 A new dialog box should appear.
 Usually the default is sufficient, but if you wish to adjust the tolerance of the object (number of polygons) it can be done here.
 Select "Ok."
 A new dialog box appears.
 You don't need to change anything here, binary is fine, just hit "Ok."
-You can also convert an object directly to a mesh in Rhino by the command "mesh," but remember to do a "save as," so as not to overwrite your nurbs based file.

 Checking STL Mesh

 Once you have created an stl file, even if the original geometry was a closed polysurface, it is a good idea to verify that the mesh is a good mesh.
 To do this open the STL file, select the geometry and type in "CheckMesh."
 It should read, "This is a Good Mesh" at the top and contain no naked edges or degenerative faces.
 If this is the case, your file should be suitable for 3D printing.
-If this is not the case, it often times is best to go back to the Nurbs Rhino file and fix the problem area there as oppose to the mesh file.
-If you are having trouble resolving it, a LA can try repairing the mesh with Z editPro in the 3D Print Lab.
+If you are having trouble resolving any issues with the polysurface or mesh, a lab assistant can try repairing the mesh in the 3D Print Lab.